OlivierLD/raspberry-coffee/NMEA-multiplexer/manual.md

 at any point in time.

 ### And then...
-An example of an implementation of the `NMEA.Multiplexer` along with several chunks of REST Services can be found in the module `RESTNavServer`, part of this project.
+An example of an implementation of the `NMEA-Multiplexer` along with several chunks of REST Services can be found in the module `RESTNavServer`, part of this project.

 This is typically what makes a Web page like the above available.